-Decem ber 3 1, 2024 2023 Princip al and interest advances \$ 640,723 \$ 616,801 Escrow v advances (taxes and insurance advances) 1,733,426 1,442,697 Forecle osure advances 950,092 767,171 Gros s advance balance ^{(A)(B)(C)} 3,324,241 2,826,669 Reserv es, impairment, unamortized discount, net of recovery accruals (125,320) (66,419) Tota l Servicer Advances Receivable \$ 3,198,921 \$ 2,760,250 (A) Includes \$673.7 million and \$585.0 million of servicer advances receivable related to GSEs MSRs, borrower or the Agencies. respec ctively, recover able e either from the (B) Includes \$529.3 million and \$405.6 million of servicer advances receivable related to Ginnie Mae MSRs borrower or Ginnie Mae.
-Expected losses for advances associated with Ginnie Mae loans in the MSR valuation through a non-reimbursable advance loss assumption. · 1
+Decem ber 3 31, 2024 2023 Principal and interest advances \$ 640,723 \$ 616,801 Escrow advances (taxes and insurance advances) 1,733,426 1,442,697 Foreclosure advances 950,092 767,171 Gross advance balance (A)(B)(C) 3,324,241 2,826,669 Reserves, impairment, unamortized discount, net of recovery accruals (125,320) (66,419) Total Servicer Advances Receivable \$ 3,198,921 \$ 2,760,250

-(C) loss assumption.
+- (A) Includes \$673.7 million and \$585.0 million of servicer advances receivable related to GSEs MSRs, respectively, recoverable either from the borrower or the Agencies. - (B) Includes \$529.3 million and \$405.6 million of servicer advances receivable related to Ginnie Mae MSRs, respectively, recoverable from either the borrower or Ginnie Mae.
+Expected losses for advances associated with Ginnie Mae loans in the MSR portfolio are considered in the MSR fair valuation through a non-reimbursable advance loss assumption. - (C) Expected losses for advances associated with loans in the MSR portfolio are considered in the MSR fair value through a non-reimbursable advance loss assumption.

 Rithm Capital's servicer advances receivable related to non-Agency MSRs generally have the highest reimbursement priority pursuant to the underlying servicing agreements (i.e., ranks "top of the waterfall"), and Rithm Capital is generally entitled to repayment from the respective loan or REO liquidation proceeds before any interest or principal is paid on the notes issued by the trust.
-In most cases, advances in excess of the respective loan or REO liquidation proceeds may be recovered from poollevel proceeds.
+In most cases, advances in excess of the respective loan or REO liquidation proceeds may be recovered from pool-level proceeds.
 Furthermore, to the extent that advances are not recoverable by Rithm Capital as a result of the subservicer's failure to comply with applicable requirements in the relevant servicing agreements, Rithm Capital has a contractual right to be reimbursed by the subservicer.
 For advances on loans that have been liquidated, sold, paid in full, modified or delinquent, the Company provisioned \$121.4 million, or 3.7%, and \$93.7 million, or 3.3%, for expected non-recovery of advances as of December 31, 2024 and 2023, respectively.